rabiul-ai/ConfTriage/README.md

 💼 **LinkedIn:** https://www.linkedin.com/in/rabiulkuet/

-For questions, collaborations, or research discussions, please open an issue in this repository or contact me directly.
+For any questions or collaboration opportunities, please contact me directly via email or LinkedIn.